 Choices for Winterizing a Pond

 1. Leave the pump running.
 Winters can be severe and if you live in a milder climate leaving the waterfall pump running will work for you.
 However, if you live where you have snowfall and below freezing temperatures, you might want to pull the waterfall pump, disconnect the check valve from the pipe and install a bubbler and a deicer to keep a hole in the ice for the fish.
 The purpose of the DeIcer is to make sure that the toxic gasses can escape from your pond.

 Winter scenes are beautiful when you are running your waterfall.
 Please be aware that you will have to check your water level and the ice forms on the waterfall and ice dams can block the path for water to return to the pond.
 Just keep an eye on it.

 2. Shut Down The Pond

 You will want to disconnect and pull the pump out of the skimmer.
 Make sure the check valve is disconnected from the pipe that runs up to the waterfall.
-DO NOT just shut down your pump with the checkvalve still attached to the pipe as this will leave water in the pipe and check valve.
+DO NOT just unplug your pump from the check valve leaving the check valve still attached to the pipe as this will leave water in the pipe and check valve.
 If these components freeze and it may crack the check valve and/or the pipe.
 Check valve can be left attached to the waterfall pump but not to the pipe.
 Put the pump in the frost free area in a bucket of water.
 The water will keep the seals moist.
-A bubbler/aerator in the pond will keep a hole in the ice till about 25 degrees.
+A Bubbler/aerator in the pond will keep a hole in the ice till about 25 degrees.
 If you have fish, at this point you will need to add the Heater/DeIcer to the pond which will keep a hole in the ice so the gasses can escape.